Grandes Pagos Gallegos, Quinta de Couselo, Rosal, DO Rías Baixas, Galicia, Spain, 2023

 Winemaking

 Immediately before arrival at the winery, the grapes are subjected to temperature control by cold storage transport at 5°C. A vibrating sorting table selects the best fruit, bunch by bunch.
 The whole grapes are destemmed and given a short maceration with skins prior to pressing.
 Separation of musts.
 Static racking.
 Temperature-controlled fermentation.
 Ageing on fine lees for 6 months.
-Clarification, stabilization and sterile filtration prior to bottling in May/ June.
+Clarification, stabilisation and sterile filtration prior to bottling in May/ June.

 Tasting Note